-applications can be conducted electronically, with a public, immutable record without the need for a trusted third party to verify transactions.
-Using these new networks, one can create digital information packets that can be transferred using encryption keys.
+Most of you are no doubt quite familiar with Bitcoin and know of blockchain - or distributed ledger - technology.
+As I have come to learn, what may be most exciting about this technology is the ability to share information, transfer value, and record transactions in a decentralized digital environment.
+What does that mean?
+Payment systems, supply chain management, intellectual property rights licensing, stock ownership transfers and countless other potential applications can be conducted electronically, with a public, immutable record without the need for a trusted third party to verify transactions.
+These new networks record digital information packets that identify transaction details and provide users with public and private encrypted keys to facilitate transfers.
 These packets are sometimes called coins or tokens, and can be obtained through mining, distribution, sale or exchange by users in the network.
-Some people believe these new systems will forever transform e-commerce as we know it.
+Some people believe these new systems will forever transform the internet as we know it.
 There is excitement around this new technology.
-There is also a great deal of "irrational exuberance" and, unfortunately, many cases of fraud.
+There is also a great deal of "irrational exuberance" and, unfortunately, many cases of t fraud.

 But that is not what I want to focus on today.
 I am here to talk about how these digital tokens and coins are being issued, distributed and sold.
-In order to raise money to develop these new systems, promoters often sell the tokens themselves, rather than sell shares, issue notes or obtain bank financing.
+In order to raise money to develop these new systems, promoters1 often sell the tokens themselves, rather than sell shares, or issue notes or obtain bank financing.
 We have seen public distributions on the internet and private placements to sophisticated investors.
-But, in many cases, the economic substance is the same: funds are raised with the expectation that the promoters will build their system and investors can earn a return on the instrument - usually by selling their tokens in the secondary market as the value of the digital enterprise increases once the promoters create something of value with the proceeds.
+But, in many cases, the economic substance is the same: money is raised with the expectation that the promoters will build their system and investors can earn a return on the instrument -- usually by selling their tokens in the secondary market as the value of the digital enterprise increases once the promoters create something of value with the proceeds.